MakingChatbots/genesys-cloud-mcp-server/README.md

 ## Tools Overview

-An overview of the tools that this MPC server makes available.
+An overview of the tools that this MCP server makes available.
 Read more about each specific tool in the [tools doc](/docs/tools.md).

 | Tool                                                                          | Description                                                              |